ABZ-Aaron/Reddit-API-Pipeline/README.md

 ## Setup

 Follow below steps to setup pipeline.
 Feel free to make improvements/changes.

+> **NOTE**: This was developed using an M1 Macbook Pro.
+If you're on Windows or Linux, you may need to amend certain components if issues are encountered.

 As AWS offer a free tier, this shouldn't cost you anything unless you amend the pipeline to extract large amounts of data, or keep infrastructure running for 2+ months.

 First clone the repository into your home directory and follow the steps.